 Two folding side tables will support condiments and plates while you sizzle up some burgers over the cast-iron cooking grates.
 This portable grill features all the basics and benefits of its full-sized counterpart, from a removable catch pan that keeps grease tidy to a built-in lid thermometer.
 Bonus: it comes in six different fun colors.

 You basically can’t go wrong with many Weber options.
 The brand features an extensive line in terms of both budget and style, from the Genesis II® S-335 for beyond the basics to the Q1200 for its portability.
-If you want something that imparts a smokier flavor, we’d suggest the Pit Boss 71700FB or the Weber Original Kettle Premium Charcoal Grill.
+If you want something that imparts a smokier flavor, a charcoal option will do the trick—we love the Weber Original Kettle Premium Charcoal Grill.

 Should I get a gas or charcoal grill?

 Because it uses charcoal as fuel, heating up and cleaning up charcoal grills is a longer process.
 But the trade-off is that it imparts a delectable smoky flavor that you can’t get from gas grills.
 Gas grills, on the other hand, are quicker to start up.
 However, they can be harder to clean because they have more parts, and those parts may need replacing over time.

 Should I cover my grill?